-What Is HIIT Training And Why Should You Add It To Your Workout Routine?
+What Is HIIT Training And Why It Should Part Of Your Workout Routine

-While getting “fit” and “healthy” seems to be on everyone's to-do list, it’s often not as easy as we’d like.
-Between finding the time to go to the gym, getting the grocery shopping done, and cooking healthy recipes, it can seem nearly impossible, especially for someone with an already packed schedule.
+While getting fit and healthy seems to be on everyone's to-do list, for many of us, it’s often not as easy as we’d like.
+Between finding the time to go to the gym, getting the grocery shopping done, and cooking healthy meals, it can seem nearly impossible to schedule in the time to workout, especially if you're someone with an already packed schedule.

-With the number of calories that HIIT has the potential to burn, it’s no surprise that it can also help you to lose fat.
-It has the ability to produce similar fat loss to traditional cardio, with a much smaller time commitment.
-If weight loss is your goal, HIIT is an effective method to add to your workout routine.
+HIIT can produce similar fat loss to traditional cardio, but with a much smaller time commitment.
+If one of your health and fitness goals is weight loss, HIIT is an effective method to add to your workout routine.

 Not only will this type of training assist you in losing fat, but you’ll simultaneously be building muscle when HIIT training.
 While a majority of the intervals will be bodyweight exercises, adding dumbbells and kettlebells to the exercises will help to promote the gain of muscle mass.
 This type of training will help you to shed fat and tone up, giving you the results you’ve been looking for.

 When you're putting together a HIIT routine, add in exercises like plyometrics, resistance moves, explosive bodyweight exercises and high-rep cardio moves.
 Working with a Certified Personal Trainer will help keep your HIIT workouts challenging and varied.
 Getting the most out of your workouts and not getting bored is what will keep you coming back for more!